 - Is it actionable?
 An insight needs to help you achieve your goals.
 If the insight does not explain why the market behaves like it does in a way that you can affect then you need a different insight or rethink what tools you have to affect demand.

-In the past, I’ve worked on a number of brands where ‘inspiring’ was used as an important criteria in choosing insights for campaign development and new product development.
+In the past, I’ve worked on a number of brands where ‘inspiring’ was used as an important criterion in choosing insights for campaign development and new product development.
 I feel this is a mistake for several reasons.
 First, what inspires one person may not inspire another and vice versa, making ‘inspiring’ an unreliable criteria where we try and second guess what would inspire others.
 Second, looking for an inspiring insight can lead us to ignore powerful insights because they are familiar.
 Turning insights into something inspirational is, as one client and Marketing Director in an FMCG put it, is the creative challenge.
 Changing how we word an insight may be what is required to help inspire others rather than dismiss the insight itself.

 Where do you use customer insights?